 Being outside in nature is therapy for the soul, clears the mind, challenges the body, and reduces stress.
 These are just some of the benefits of hiking, so it is no wonder that this form of exercise is a favourite to many.

-If you are a day hiking newbie, you might find it a little challenging knowing how to dress and what to pack for your day hike, so I have provided an outline to help you have the perfect day hike.
+If you are a day hiking newbie, you might find it a little challenging knowing how to dress and what to pack for your day hike, especially if hiking in snow.
+I have provided an outline of what to pack and what to wear to help you have the perfect day hike.

 Determining what clothing is suitable for your day hike can be a daunting task and will depend on several things.
 It is important to know your trail and to take the following factors into consideration:

 - what are the conditions of the trail?